PDPTA 99

 High-performance computing in Computational Science: Intra-disciplinary and multi-disciplinary research programs and applications.

-Information and data fusion.
 Other aspects and applications relating to high-performance computations and any other business as time permits.